logjuicer/logjuicer/doc/adr/0001-architecture-cli.md

 # 0001.
-Architecture of the logreduce-cli
+Architecture of the logjuicer-cli

 * Status: accepted
 * Date: 2022-03-16
 * Deciders: Fabien Boucher, Tristan de Cacqueray

-The goal of this document is to list the main use-cases of the logreduce command line interface.
+The goal of this document is to list the main use-cases of the logjuicer command line interface.

 ## Context and Problem Statement

-Logreduce undergoes a re-implementation and we need to define its scope and API.
+LogJuicer undergoes a re-implementation and we need to define its scope and API.
 We would like to use a flexible architecture to support future goals.

 ## Considered Options